-- Activities performed in relation to the proposed project conducted prior to the execution of the Subrecipient Agreement. - Operation and maintenance of the proposed system. - Operation and maintenance costs of a public utility or the costs of fuel or energy purchase contracts. - General government expenses required to carry out its regular responsibilities. - Use of facilities or equipment for political purposes or to engage in other partisan political activities, such as candidate forums, voter transportation, or voter registration. - Income payments. - Purchase of certain types of equipment construction equipment, fire protection equipment, furnishings, and personal property, as provided at 24 C.F.R. § 570.207: - o Construction equipment.
+- Operation and maintenance of the proposed system. - Operation and maintenance costs of a public utility or the costs of fuel or energy purchase contracts. - General government expenses required to carry out its regular responsibilities. - Use of facilities or equipment for political purposes or to engage in other partisan political activities, such as candidate forums, voter transportation, or voter registration. - Income payments. - Purchase of equipment, except as provided at 24 C.F.R. § 570.207: - Construction equipment.
 The purchase of construction equipment is ineligible, but compensation for the use of such equipment through leasing or depreciation pursuant to 2 C.F.R.
 Part 200, Subpart E, as applicable for an otherwise eligible activity is an eligible use of CDBG funds.
-However, the

-- purchase of construction equipment for use as part of a solid waste disposal facility is eligible under 24 C.F.R. § 570.201(c). - Fire protection equipment.
-Fire protection equipment is considered for this purpose to be an integral part of a public facility and thus, purchase of such equipment would be eligible under 24 C.F.R. § 570.201(c). - o Furnishings and personal property.
+However, the purchase of construction equipment for use as part of a solid waste disposal facility is eligible under 24 C.F.R. § 570.201(c). - Fire protection equipment.
+Fire protection equipment is considered for this purpose to be an integral part of a public facility and thus, purchase of such equipment would be eligible under 24 C.F.R. § 570.201(c). - Furnishings and personal property.
 The purchase of equipment, fixtures, motor vehicles, furnishings, or other personal property that is not an integral structural fixture is generally ineligible.
 CDBG funds may be used, however, to purchase or to pay depreciation in accordance with 2 C.F.R.
-Part 200, Subpart E, for such items when necessary for use by a recipient or the Subrecipient in the administration of activities assisted with CDBG funds, or when eligible as firefighting equipment, or when such items constitute all or part of a public service pursuant to 24.
+Part 200, Subpart E, for such items when necessary for use by a recipient or the subrecipient in the administration of activities assisted with CDBG funds, or when eligible as firefighting equipment, or when such items constitute all or part of a public service pursuant to 24.
 C.F.R. § 570.201(e).